RestartB/titanium/README.md

 ### Discord Bot Token
 RestartBot requires a Discord Bot Token to function.
 The steps to get one are as follows:
-1. Go to the Discord Developer Portal and log in with your Discord Account.
+1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and log in with your Discord Account.
 2. Create a new application and fill in the information required.
 3. Go to the `Bot` section, and generate a new bot.
+4. Give your bot a username, and optionally, a PFP and banner.
-4. Copy the Bot Token, and paste it into the bot token field in the config file.
+5. Copy the Bot Token, and paste it into the bot token field in the config file.
+Due to security reasons, you will only be able to view the bot token once from Discord Developer Portal before having to generate a new one.

 ### Spotify API Key
 To use the Spotify commands in RestartBot, a Spotify Client ID and Secret are required.
 If you do not provide these, Spotify commands will automatically be disabled.
+The steps to get these are as follows:
+1. Go to the [Spotify Developers dashboard](https://developer.spotify.com/dashboard).
+A free or premium Spotify account is required.
+2. Create a new app, set the app name and description to whatever you please.
+No additional APIs are required.
+3. Set the Redirect URI to any valid URL. `http://example.com` is known to work.
+Then, create the app.
+4. Copy the Client ID and Secret for your app, and paste them into their respective fields in the config file.

+### Starting the Bot
+Once you have have installed the required Python modules and generated your tokens, you can run the bot as follows:
+1. Navigate to the RestartBot directory through the terminal.
+2. Once you are at the RestartBot directory, run `python main.py`, and monitor for any errors in the terminal.

+If an error occurs, please create a GitHub issue and I will take a look.

+### Generating a Bot Invite
+To invite RestartBot to your server, an invite is required.
+You can use the following template to make a bot invite URL:\
+`https://discord.com/oauth2/authorize?client_id=(YOUR CLIENT ID)&permissions=964220546112&scope=bot`\
+You will need your Discord Client ID to make this URL.
+You can get this from the General Information page of your Application you generated earlier in Discord Developer Portal.

 ## Included Commands
 RestartBot comes with some included commands.
 Below is a list of what commands are in each cog file: